mjcrouch/vscode-perforce/README.md

 ![Changelist Search example](images/changeSearch.png)

-Enter the set of filters and click "Search Now" to see or update results
+Enter the set of filters and click "Search Now" to see or update results.
+Use auto search to automatically update results when you change the filters

 All views can now be dragged to other locations in VS Code - so this can be placed anywhere you like